Aspiro's Wilderness Therapy Accreditations

 Cognia is a non-profit, non-governmental organization that accredits primary and secondary schools throughout the United States and internationally by conducting rigorous, on-site reviews to ensure that all learners realize their full potential.
 Cognia was previously known as AdvancED.

 The member-driven Leave No Trace Center for Outdoor Ethics teaches people of all ages how to enjoy the outdoors responsibly and is the most widely accepted outdoor ethics program used in public lands.
 Through relevant and targeted education, research, and outreach, the Center ensures the long-term health of our natural world.
 In its simplest form, Leave No Trace is about making sound decisions to protect the world around you – the world we all enjoy.

 Founded in 1995, The Association for Challenge Course Technology (ACCT) is the world’s leading and largest American National Standards Institute (ANSI) Accredited Standards Developer focused specifically and solely on the challenge course industry.

 We support therapeutic wilderness organizations and inform the public of the existence of such organizations and their success in helping young people change their lives.

 Aspiro is licensed by the State of Utah as an Outdoor Behavioral Health Program.
-As a licensed program, Aspiro is mandated to follow all of the State of Utah rules under Core Check List and under Outdoor Youth.
-These requirements can be found be clicking here.
+As a licensed wilderness therapy program, Aspiro is mandated to follow all of the State of Utah rules under Core Check List and under Outdoor Youth.
+These requirements can be found by clicking here.